FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 how to wholesale real estate virginia assignment of contract

-The assignment document offers a new buyer the legal right to purchase the subject property.
-However, this new buyer closes with the original seller.
+By effectively managing each step, wholesalers can consistently achieve profitable assignments, sustaining their business growth.
 The difference between the price in the original and assigned contract is the wholesaler’s gross profit which is called an assignment fee.

 If a wholesaler in Virginia finds that the deal cannot close using an assignment of contract, they can, alternatively, use the Double Closing exit strategy.

-In a Double Closing, during the first closing, the wholesaler acts as the buyer – completing the first transaction according to the original contract’s terms.
+In a double closing, during the first closing, the wholesaler acts as the buyer – completing the first transaction according to the original contract’s terms.
 During the subsequent closing, the wholesaler is the seller, selling the property to another buyer.

 Some wholesalers prefer the Double Close exit strategy because their profit or capital gain does not need to be disclosed (to the seller or secondary buyer).
 Plus, there would undoubtedly be no need to obtain a real estate license in Virginia because the wholesaler is selling a property they own.

-Read Also: Wholesaling Real Estate For Beginners
+Read Also: How To Start Wholesaling Real Estate For Beginners In 7 Steps

 Yes.
 Wholesaling real estate in Virginia is legal, but wholesalers must understand where the legal lines fall to avoid violating license or real estate laws.